vintasoftware/django-role-permissions/docs/utils.rst

 .. function:: grant_permission(user, permission_name)

 Grants a permission to a user.
-Will not grant a permission that is not listed in the user's roles' ``available_permissions``.
+Will raise a ``RolePermissionScopeException`` for a permission that is not listed in the user's roles' ``available_permissions``.

 .. code-block:: python